Libertarian Party of Arkansas

 The Libertarian Party of Arkansas (LPAR) is the Arkansas affiliate of the national Libertarian Party (LP).
 In the 2010s the party saw increased support in federal races due to a lack of Democratic candidates contesting those races.

 History

 In 2002 members of the party petitioned to place Amendment 3, a ballot initiative that would have eliminated taxes on food and medicine, but it was overwhelming rejected by 61% to 39%.
-However, the sales tax on food was later phased out through the passage of a bill following the amendment's defeat.
+The sales tax on food was later phased out through the passage of a bill.

+They first achieved official party status to run candidates for office in the 2012 election.
+They have fielded a candidate in every general election since.
+They have had continuous ballot access since 2012.

+In March 2019 the party filed a lawsuit to challenge the move from requiring 10,000 signatures to nearly 27,000 (3% of the total votes cast in the state’s last gubernatorial election) for whole-ballot access.
+By June 2020 the Eighth Circuit court had ruled the change likely unconstitutional.